aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ![](pictures/style_tab.png)

 Once you have updated the _custom-reference.docx_ to your liking, upload it to the *docstandardizationstack-inputbucket* created by CloudFormation.
-If you do not want to make any changes, update this document to the input S3 bucket as-is.
+If you do not want to make any changes, upload this document to the input S3 bucket as-is.
 Your output documents will follow the formatting specified in _custom-reference.docx_, regardless of the input format.
 For example, if your original document has H1 text in black, bold letters but _custom-reference.docx_ specifies that H1 text should be blue and italic, the output doc will have H1 text in blue and italic.

-When _custom-reference.docx_ is uploaded for the first time, /english, /spanish and /french path prefixes will automatically be created in the input bucket.
+When _custom-reference.docx_ is uploaded for the first time, english, spanish and french path prefixes will automatically be created in the input bucket.

 ![](pictures/input_bucket.png)